We’re thrilled to release the 2023 Top 100 Beauty Brands on Social Media Report!

 If you’re hungry for even more stats, grab a free 14-day trial with Rival IQ.

-We surveyed 100 beauty brands between January 1, 2021 and December 31, 2021 on Facebook, TikTok, Instagram, and Twitter.
-We included a selection of brands from Allure Magazine’s 2021 Best of Beauty Awards and others from our team.
+We surveyed 100 beauty brands between January 1, 2022 and December 31, 2022 on Facebook, Instagram, and Twitter.
+We included a selection of brands from Allure Magazine’s 2022 Best of Beauty Awards and others from our team.
 Using this data and a weighted formula, we generated an overall engagement ranking for each beauty brand.
 The top-ranked beauty brands have high engagement rates with average or better audience size and posting volumes.
 We reviewed a mix of boosted and organic posts.

 We define engagement as measurable interaction on social media posts, including likes, comments, favorites, retweets, shares, and reactions.
 Engagement rate is defined as the total engagement divided by audience size except on TikTok, where it’s defined as the total engagement divided by views.